wireapp/wire-utility-tool/docs/PG_MANAGER_CI.md

 # start an interactive shell inside the fuller test image
 docker run --rm -it --entrypoint bash <image>-test:latest
 # inside the container you have: psql, curl, jq, bash
-# run the manager script in test mode (script is in /usr/local/bin or mount it):
+# run the manager script using the package module:
-python /usr/local/bin/postgres-endpoint-manager.py --test
+python -m src.postgres_endpoint_manager.cli --test
-# or run the test harness directly (if scripts are mounted):
+# or run the test harness directly (if tests are mounted):
 python /app/tests/test_postgres_endpoint_manager.py --scenario healthy_cluster
 ```